You must be using a Javascript-enabled browser to use this feature. Please enable Javascript or upgrade your browser.

 OPPD customers with accounts in good standing are up to date on payments on their account and do not have any outstanding debts with OPPD.

 The IRS form W-9 is a request for taxpayer identification number and certification used to identify an individual or business for the purpose of fulfilling tax obligations.
-Rebates issued as part of this program are considered taxable income by the IRS.
+Rebates issued as part of this program may be considered taxable income by the IRS.

 Yes, but how much you’ll save and how quickly you’ll be able to offset the cost of your solar system depends on a variety of factors.
 Hours of daily sunlight, size and angle of your roof, solar panel efficiency, household energy use and your electricity rate all affect your payback period.
 Check out OPPD’s Solar Calculator for an estimate of how much a solar system might save you.
 This calculator will also come in handy when comparing contractor quotes for a solar system.